 How to Store Leftover Tea

-Once you have this tea steeped and ready to drink, there is no need to waste the extra.
-You can store leftover turmeric ginger tea in a glass jar in the refrigerator and heat as needed for several days.
+Once you have this tea steeped and ready to drink, there is no need to waste the leftovers.
+You can store leftover turmeric ginger tea in a glass jar in the refrigerator and heat it as needed for several days.
+This caffeine-free drink is so nice to have on hand!
+Reheat it in a tea pot or on the stovetop.

 FAQ